brunokeymolen/nn20db-sdk/README.md

 - the vector index is larger than available RAM
 - the device must work offline
 - the target is Linux or embedded hardware such as ESP32
-- search latency of seconds is acceptable in exchange for low-cost hardware and storage
+- search latency in the sub-second-to-several-second range is acceptable in exchange for low-cost hardware and storage
 - the index can be built on Linux and copied to the device

 Do not use nn20db if:
 - you need the fastest possible server-side vector search
-- you need a mature cloud/vector database ecosystem
+- you need a cloud/vector database ecosystem
 - you need heavy concurrent writes
 - you need sub-millisecond or high-QPS search